-Cavs to talk with media ahead of NBA Finals Game 3
+Cavs talk with media ahead of NBA Finals Game 3

-CLEVELAND– The Cleveland Cavaliers will talk with the media on Tuesday as they prepare for Game 3 of the NBA Finals.
+CLEVELAND– The Cleveland Cavaliers talked with the media on Tuesday as they prepare for Game 3 of the NBA Finals.

 The Cavs trail the Warriors in the best-of-seven series, 0-2.
 Game 3 is at 9 p.m.
 Wednesday at Quicken Loans Arena.